DHTMLX/docs-suite/docs/calendar/api/calendar_weeknumbers_config.md

 # weekNumbers

-@short: defines whether to show the numbers of weeks
+@short: Optional.
+Defines whether to show the numbers of weeks

 @signature: {'weekNumbers?: boolean;'}